nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </media-object>
 ```

-The slot element on the media object is replaced with the nested content on the loop.
-The nested content can contain anything, including text, HTML tags, and other custom components, like product rating, commenting, or product metadata.
+The slot element in the media object is replaced with the nested content in the loop.
+The nested content can contain anything: text, HTML tags, other custom components like product rating, commenting or product metadata.